A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 Some of Tesla’s R&D expenses may have been spent on the energy sector.

-As such, I am using a certain portion of Tesla’s R&D costs to be added as part of the gross margin measurement.
+As such, I am adding a certain portion of Tesla’s R&D costs as part of the gross margin measurement.

-This ratio comes to be around 80% and is consistent with the automotive revenue to total revenue ratio.
+This ratio is around 80%, consistent with the automotive revenue to total revenue ratio.

-The above graph shows the comparison between Tesla’s adjusted automotive revenue and GM’s automotive revenue for the period from fiscal 2015 to 2022 on a quarterly basis.
+The above graph shows the comparison between Tesla’s adjusted automotive revenue and GM’s automotive revenue from fiscal 2015 to 2023 on a yearly basis.
+The definition of the automotive revenue is available here: automotive revenue.

 As mentioned, Tesla’s automotive revenue has been adjusted to include and exclude a couple of items to be in line with that of General Motors.